Dharma Teacher & Senior Priest

 Dharma Teacher & Senior Lay Practitioner

-Laura O’Loughlin is a dharma teacher and senior lay practitioner at Brooklyn Zen Center (BZC), as well as its co-founder.
+Laura O’Loughlin is a dharma teacher and senior lay practitioner at Brooklyn Zen Center.
 Before she began training with Teah Strozer, Laura was a student of Darlene Cohen’s.
 She is also a psychotherapist, affiliated with the Buddhist Psychotherapy Collective, with her own practice in Manhattan.
 As a clinician, Laura uses mindfulness and body-oriented practices to support healing and transformation and address developmental and societal trauma.
 Before co-founding Brooklyn Zen Center, Laura had trained and lived in various Buddhist communities since 1997, including Tassajara Zen Mountain Monastery and San Francisco Zen Center.
 Laura was also Director of Austin Zen Center, where among other things she studied the interface between eastern and western psychologies.
 Laura received lay dharma entrustment from Teah Strozer in 2017.
 In her current work, Laura is interested in how trauma modalities can support our collective healing from histories of racist and patriarchal violence.
 Laura co-facilitates the undoing whiteness group at BZC and leads retreats exploring patriarchal trauma and affirming the sacred feminine.

 Priest and Practice Leader